Caldor Fire: Background

-Events
+Progression

 The Caldor Fire started on August 14, 2021, near Little Mountain, south of Pollock Pines in El Dorado County, about two miles east of Omo Ranch and four miles south of Grizzly Flats.
 It initially burned slowly, where little attention was given to it because of other larger fires, but exploded in size on August 16 due to high winds and high fuel loads in the area.
 By the night of August 16 it was 6500 acre.
 On August 17 the fire grew to 30000 acre as it expanded rapidly north and east, crossing the North Fork Cosumnes River and approaching Sly Park Reservoir.
 By August 20, the fire had burned nearly to Highway 50, forcing a closure of the highway.

 Over the next few days, the fire crossed Highway 50 in the vicinity of Kyburz.
 Starting on August 27, winds drove the fire rapidly east towards the Lake Tahoe Basin, devastating the once picturesque backdrop to the historic Strawberry Lodge near the Twin Bridges area.
 By August 30, it had reached Echo Summit, less than 5 mi from South Lake Tahoe.
-While South Lake Tahoe remained at the evacuation warning stage during early morning briefings that day, the entire city of 22,000 people was ordered to evacuate at 10:59 AM.
+While South Lake Tahoe remained at the evacuation warning stage during early morning briefings that day, the entire city of 22,000 people was ordered to evacuate at 10:59 a.m.
 Due to the focused efforts of fire crews aggressively thinning nearby forests, reducing earlier crown fires (typically 100–150 ft flames) to surface fires (typically 15 ft flames) and developing a fire perimeter, evacuation orders were lifted about one week later.

 By October 2, the fire was at 221,775 acres and 91% containment.
 By that date, 782 structures were destroyed, 81 structures damaged, with 35 structures still threatened.
 Staffing was still at 1,589 personnel, with ten helicopters assigned to the incident.

 The Caldor Fire was fully contained on October 21, 2021.
+The area burned by the fire came to 221,835 acre.

-Impacts
+Effects

 Casualties

-In September 2021 it was reported that 18 people had been injured due to the fire, with the majority of them being identified as firefighters.
+According to Cal Fire, there were 21 total confirmed injuries among fire personnel and civilians.
+In September 2021 it was reported that 18 people had been injured due to the fire, the majority of them firefighters.
 Two people were injured in Grizzly Flats and were airlifted to hospitals.

 Damage

-The Caldor Fire destroyed 1,003 structures, many of them in Grizzly Flats.
-The residents of Grizzly Flats were notified to evacuate on the night of August 16th since the fire had shifted towards the town.
-The fire destroyed 2/3rds of the community in the early morning of August 17th despite the firefighters best efforts.
+The Caldor Fire destroyed 1,003 structures, many of them in Grizzly Flats when the fire destroyed two-thirds of the community in the early morning of August 17.

 Evacuations and closures

 On August 17, evacuations were ordered for Grizzly Flats, Somerset, Sly Park Reservoir and Pollock Pines.
 Governor Gavin Newsom declared a state of emergency for El Dorado County over a day later after the explosive growth.
 As of Sunday night (August 29), evacuation orders were sent out to some residents of the Tahoe Basin as well as locations in Amador County.
+By August 30, the number of people covered by evacuation orders in El Dorado County was more than 53,000.